Bearlock/ericks-blog/content/posts/2017-09-15_google-cloud-functions-and-tests.md

 Its been about nine months now.
 Change is constant and inevitable.
 In this year alone I have:

 1. Gotten a new and exciting job,
-2. Bought a beautiful dream-home, and
+2. Bought a beautiful dream home, and
 3. Began wrapping up my last year of college

-Several big and life-altering changes.
+Several big and life altering changes.
 Its sad to say, but writing here took a backseat to the other priorities in my life.
 Heck, I can admit to not having lifted in a few months (nega-gainz are likely).
 But, now I'm in a stable enough place now to get back to writing.
 I'm exploring side projects, tech, and stuff that makes career-life fulfilling and fun.

 So there; a recap and explanation for another extended absence.
 You're probably curious about my new job though, right?